fitzgen/dodrio/README.md

 `dodrio` is an **experimental** virtual DOM library for Rust and WebAssembly.
-It is a proving ground for a bump allocation-based virtual DOM architecture, that I believe is the best way to take advantage of WebAssembly's advantages in the context of a virtual DOM library.
+It is a proving ground for a bump allocation-based virtual DOM architecture, that I believe is the best way to take advantage of WebAssembly's strengths in the context of a virtual DOM library.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->